fermano/spring-batch-remote-chunking/README.md

 ### ChunkRequests are load-balanced between master and slaves in Round-Robin manner, yeah! ###

-This is certainly something you'd expect from your spring job scalling, right?
+This is certainly something you'd expect from your spring job scaling, right?
 Let's see how does it work, take a closer look at following two configuration fragments:

 ```
   <int:service-activator